TrovePI/trove/content/docs/quick-start/quick-start.md

 ## Building with Trove

 To build a bpt project that uses a package from Trove, you have to specify to bpt that you want to use Trove's package repository.
-This is down with the `--use-repo=""` flag with the `bpt build sub-command.
+This is down with the `--use-repo=""` or `-r ""` flags with the `bpt build sub-command.
 This flag takes a string containing the URL to Trove's index.

 ```sh
 bpt built -t <toolchain> --use-repo="https://trovepi.dev"